Ariyalur district

 Ariyalur district is an administrative district, one of the 38 districts in the state of Tamil Nadu in India.
 The district headquarters is located at Ariyalur.
-The district encompasses an area of 1,949.31 km².
+The district encompasses an area of 1,949.31 km2.

-Gangaikonda Cholapuram, built by King Rajendra Cholan of Chola Empire, is a UNESCO World Heritage site situated in this district.
+Gangaikonda Cholapuram, built by King Rajendra Chola of Chola Empire, is a UNESCO World Heritage Site situated in this district.
 The district is also known for its rich prehistoric fossils.
 Many fossils of gigantic molluscs and jawed fishes, at least one fossilized dinosaur egg, and several fragmentary fossils of sauropod and theropod dinosaurs have been discovered here.
 An on-site museum is being set up at Keelapazhur to preserve and conserve fossils.
 Ariyalur is noted for its cement industries and Jayankondam has huge reserves of lignite.

 History

 In 1995, Tiruchirappalli was trifurcated and the Perambalur and Karur districts were formed.
 Ariyalur district was carved out of Perambalur district on 1 January 2001.
 But, it was merged with Perambalur district on 31 March 2002.
 Ariyalur district was re-carved on 23 November 2007.
 The district is bordered by the districts of Cuddalore to the north and north-east, Mayiladuthurai to the east, Thanjavur to the south and south-east, Tiruchirapalli to the south-west and Perambalur to the west.